Questions about sex, pregnancy, and STIs at Columbia

 Dear JUST CURIOUS,

 While it is impossible to know some of the things you've asked, these are all excellent questions.
 Have you given any thought to a career in research at Alice?

 In all seriousness, some statistics are not known.
 For example, because Columbia students may take pregnancy tests at home, and because abortions are not a service offered on-campus, it is unknown how many undergraduate students become pregnant or chose to terminate their pregnancies each year.
 Also, since many sexually transmitted infections (STIs) are asymptomatic, and since students may seek treatment elsewhere, Columbia cannot track how many students have had an STI (though we can't resist adding: because students may not know they're carrying an STI, one should always engage in safe and protected sex with new or not-recently-tested partners).

 Here are the questions that have definite answers.
 A pregnant student can stay in the residence halls until she gives birth.
 Health Services does not offer Norplant to students, as it has been taken off the market.
 However, a women's health care provider can discuss various contraceptive options to help women find one that works for them.
 And there are many places around campus to pick up free condoms (although stats about the impact of the free rubbers on students' sexual health have not been collected).
-You can pick up complimentary condoms at the Alice office or at Primary Care Medical Services.
+You can pick up complimentary condoms at the Alice office or at Medical Services.
 If those places aren't convenient, many Resident Advisors (RAs) stock their floors with condoms and other safe sex materials, just ask.

 So inquisitive reader, hopefully this answers some of your questions and inspires you to write us new ones!